midnightntwrk/midnight-architecture/proposals/0004-micro-adt-language.md

 * `Map<K, V>`
 * `List<T>`
 * `[Historic]MerkleTree<n, T>` (The difference between a `HistoricMerkleTree` and a `MerkleTree` is that the former permits proofs against past states—as is the case in Zcash; this is desirable in cases where the Merkle tree is monotonically growing—while the latter does not)

 A contract's state would consist of a mapping of strings to ADTs, and a contract's state's type consist of a mapping of strings to ADT types.

 I propose that each ADT has a default value which it is initialized to, and can be reset to at any time.
+This default value should be:
+* 0 for `Counter`
+* The natural empty collection for `Set<T>`, `Map<K, V>`, `List<T>`, `[Historic]MerkleTree<n, T>`
+* The default of `T` for `Cell<T>`
+  * For `T` being an Abcird type, this should the value represented by all in-memory zeroes.
+  * For `T` being a serialized TypeScript type, this should be an empty bitstring (note that the TypeScript side needs to be careful with deserialization anyway, as no structure can be enforced on-chain).

 I propose supporting the following queries, where `field` is a key in the
 contract: